Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 ### Quick Start

-The following command shows how to optimize alignment instructions for `Mistral-7B`:
+We present a command example to show how to optimize alignment instructions for `Mistral-7B`:

 ```python
 bash prompt_train.sh
 ```